MAPC/make-space-for-art/README.md

-# Make Space for Art - Arts Spaces Map
+# Make Space for Art - Creative Spaces Map

 A React application that visualizes arts spaces on an interactive map with filtering, statistics, and data visualization capabilities.